 Strawberry Salad Dressing

-Do NOT skip the salt in this recipe since it brings out the strawberry flavor so beautifully.
+Do not skip the salt in this recipe as in enhances the strawberry flavor.

 More on Beet Greens, Etc.